Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 How did you manage to communicate with locals despite the language barrier?

-I tried using gestures and body language to convey my message.
-I also used translation apps on my phone, which helped me a lot.
-Sometimes, I would point to things or draw pictures to make myself understood.
-It was challenging, but people were generally friendly and willing to help.
+I tried using gestures and body language to convey my needs.
+I also used translation apps on my phone, which helped me understand basic phrases.
+Sometimes, I would point to items or use pictures to communicate.
+It was challenging, but I found that people were generally patient and willing to help.

-What were some cultural differences you noticed while in Kerala?
+What were some cultural differences you noticed in Kerala?

 Would you recommend visiting places where you don't know the language?